Robinthatdoesnotsuck/ClassesNotes/src/Web_development/Appendix_bootcamp/Topics_summary.md

 Most of it will revolve around on how to use:

-- Containers (Docker containers)
+- Containers (Docker containers).
-- Adminstrating these containers
-- Basic linux administration
+- Basic linux administration.